ExploreASL/ExploreASL/Modules/SubModule_Structural/README.md

 It uses the transformation fields that were obtained previously in the Structural module, concatenates all transformations into a single transformation (if not already done) & applies the transformation with a single interpolation (either trilinear for low quality or probability maps, or 2nd order B-spline).
 Finally, it computes the Jacobian determinants (i.e. the derivative of the transformation field) to obtain a map of the volumetric effects of the transformation.
 This Jacobian map is multiplied with the standard space resampled images, to restore their (local & global) total volume.
-The sum of volumes in native & standard space are compared as QC.
+The sum of volumes in native & standard space are compared as **QC**.
 This submodule is not only part of the structural module, but can be repeated when the transformation map is edited, e.g. after longitudinal registration or after creation of a group-wise template.

 ### Recommended usage